Skip to content

 • 14.
 Turquoise

 Once setting is complete, your watch is reassembled by a trained watch technician, ensuring all components function perfectly.
 A final quality control stage includes testing, polishing and clean up (last touch), and a detailed inspection of the diamond setting or stone setting job to check if each stone is secured with the metal.
-This task is indeed achieved under magnification using a loupe or microscope.

 2-Year Warranty